syednuman42/Syed-Numan-Portfolio/README.md

 ![](https://github.com/syednuman42/Syed-Numan-Portfolio/blob/main/Project4/images/isnull2.PNG?raw=true)

-We can see that industry and service are also no longer missing values.
-This makes sense as most of the countries where agriculture was zero were tiny islands where industry and service are also not a major part of the economy
+**Industry and Service are also no longer missing values!
+This makes sense as most of the countries where agriculture was zero were tiny islands where industry and service are also not a major part of the economy**

-It can be noticed that climate and literacy % are missing for a few countries, but not the Region!
-Therefore, we can fill in the their missing values based on the mean value for its region.
+**Climate and literacy % are missing for a few countries, but not the Region!
+Therefore, we can fill in the their missing values based on the mean value for its region.**

 ![](https://github.com/syednuman42/Syed-Numan-Portfolio/blob/main/Project4/images/groupby.PNG?raw=true)

 Checking again for missing values, we can see that only a few missing values are left.
 For simplicity, we can drop these rows

 It is now time to prepare the data for clustering.
-The Country column is still a unique identifier string, so it won't be useful for clustering, since it's unique for each point.
-For the categorical features, dummy variables are created.
+The Country column is still a unique identifier string, so it won't be useful for clustering.
+Dummy variables should be created for the categorical features.

-Due to some measurements being in terms of percentages and other metrics being total counts (population), we should scale this data first.
+Moreover, due to some measurements being in terms of percentages and other metrics being total counts (population), we should also scale this data first.

 ### Creating and Fitting Kmeans Model